hackintoanetwork/blog/content/blog/2023-Starlink-Router-Gen2-XSS-ENG.md

 ---

-Normally, the `captive portal` page should only be active on the `router's internal address`, 192.168.1.1, but there was a bug in older routers that allowed the captive portal page to be unexpectedly accessible from `Dishy's internal address`, 192.168.100.1.
+Normally, the `captive portal` page should only be active on the `router's internal address`, 192.168.1.1, but there was a bug in older routers that allowed the `captive portal` page to be unexpectedly accessible from `Dishy's internal address`, 192.168.100.1.

-- [http://192.168.1.1/setup](http://192.168.1.1/setup) → The captive portal page is displayed correctly.
+- [http://192.168.1.1/setup](http://192.168.1.1/setup) → The `captive portal` page is displayed correctly.

     ![http://192.168.1.1/setup](/blog/2023-Starlink-Router-Gen2-XSS/img2.png)

-- [http://192.168.100.1/setup](http://192.168.100.1/setup) → The captive portal page is also displayed at this address.
+- [http://192.168.100.1/setup](http://192.168.100.1/setup) → The `captive portal` page is also displayed at this address.

     ![http://192.168.100.1/setup](/blog/2023-Starlink-Router-Gen2-XSS/img3.png)

-(Normally, access to the captive portal page should not be possible at Dishy's internal address, 192.168.100.1.)
+(Normally, access to the `captive portal` page should not be possible at `Dishy's internal address`, 192.168.100.1.)

 Using such a bug along with the `Cross-Site Scripting (XSS)` vulnerability allows for the circumvention of the browser's `Same-Origin Policy (SOP)`, enabling control over both the Router and Dishy.